Generalizing Correspondence Analysis for Applications in Machine Learning: Introduction

-The overreaching goal of this paper is to illustrate, both in theory and in practice, that the PICs and the principal functions can be a versatile information-theoretic tool for reasoning about maximally correlated embeddings.
-To this end, we design a deep neural network to estimate the PICs and principal functions.
-This network, named the Principal Inertia Component Estimator (PICE), has a training procedure closely related to DCCA and its variants \cite{horst1961generalized, benton2017deep, wang2016deep}, and serves as a scalable method for determining the PICs and the principal functions from data.
-With the PICE at disposal, we study several use cases of interest in statistics, data science, and machine learning.
-First, both (i) the exploratory and visualization methods used in CA and (ii) the non-linear transformations of variables sought out by the (bivariate) ACE algorithm can be scaled to much larger datasets via deep learning models.
-Second, we introduce a method for comparing black-box classification models using PICs, and demonstrate how any classification model that outputs a likelihood across labels (e.g., neural network with a softmax readout layer, logistic regression, random forests \cite{goodfellow2016deep}) can be decomposed using the PIC-based analysis presented here.
-This decomposition can be used to produce new metrics for comparing models.
-Finally, we use the PICs to quantify the dimensionality of the common latent space shared by different views in multi-view learning \cite{zhang2018generalized, hu2018sharable, wang2015deep}, and the principal functions to visualize and interpret the correlations between data from different domains (e.g., images and captions) in multi-modal learning \cite{li2018survey, ngiam2011multimodal, srivastava2012multimodal}.
-All these use cases are illustrated using real-world datasets including images \cite{lecun1998gradient, krizhevsky2009learning}, texts \cite{plummer2015flickr30k}, recipes \cite{kaggle_what_cooking}, and others \cite{asuncion2007uci, angwin2016machine}.
+We further demonstrate, both in theory and in practice, that the low-dimensional embeddings produced by CA with discrete variables are \emph{special cases} of the principal functions found in the theory of PICs (Section~\ref{sec:generalizing_CA}).
+We leverage this connection to recast CA in terms of a functional optimization that seeks to produce maximally correlated embeddings, and also design a deep neural network to estimate the PICs and principal functions.
+This network, named the Principal Inertia Component Estimator (PICE), can significantly scale-up CA methods to data relevant to current machine learning problems (e.g., images and texts).
+Interestingly, the PICE can accurately estimate the principal functions for both discrete and continuous (potentially high-dimensional) random variables in practice, and our experiments show that it correctly approximates theoretical PICs for synthetic data (Section~\ref{sec:pice}).

+With the generalized CA at our disposal, we study several use cases of interest in statistics, data science, and machine learning.
+First, in Section~\ref{sec:gca}, we tackle visualization and interpretation of large datasets using CA. Second, in Section~\ref{sec:reconstruct_pics}, we introduce a method to perform CA on black-box classification models using PICs and demonstrate (i) how to visualize the classification boundary of unknown classifiers and identify ambiguous samples, (ii) how to visualize the training behaviors (e.g, which class is first learnt/hardest to learn) of a classification model.
+Finally, in Section~\ref{sec:mv_mm}, we use the generalized CA to quantify the dimensionality of the common latent space shared by different views in multi-view learning \cite{zhang2018generalized, hu2018sharable, wang2015deep}, and to visualize and interpret the correlations between data from different domains (e.g., images and captions) in multi-modal learning \cite{li2018survey, ngiam2011multimodal, srivastava2012multimodal}.
+All these use cases are illustrated trhough extensive experiments using real-world datasets including images (e.g., MNIST \cite{lecun1998gradient}, noisy MNIST \cite{wang2015deep}, and CIFAR-10 \cite{krizhevsky2009learning}), the Flickr-$30$k image caption dataset \cite{plummer2015flickr30k}, recipes \cite{kaggle_what_cooking}, and others \cite{asuncion2007uci, aaker1997dimensions}.